Jedovnice

-Jedovnice is a market town in the Blansko District in the South Moravian Region of the Czech Republic.
-It has about 2,800 inhabitants.
+Jedovnice is a market town in Blansko District in the South Moravian Region of the Czech Republic.
+It has about 3,000 inhabitants.

 Geography

 Jedovnice is located about 7 km east of Blansko and 16 km northeast of Brno.
 It lies in the Drahany Highlands.
-Small western part of the municipal territory lies in the Moravian Karst Protected Landscape Area.
+A small western part of the municipal territory lies in the Moravian Karst Protected Landscape Area.
 The eastern part of the territory comprises the Rakovec Nature Reserve.

-Jedovnice lies on the Jedovnický Stream with a set of ponds.
+Jedovnice lies on the stream Jedovnický potok with a set of fishponds.
 The largest of the ponds is Olšovec, which borders the built-up area.
 The pond was first mentioned in 1371.
 It has an area of 42 ha and the length of the dam is 641 m.
 It is a major recreation centre.

 History

 The first written mention of Jedovnice is from 1251.
 In 1335, the settlement was promoted to a market town.
 The most important owners of the estate were the Salm family, who acquired Jedovnice in 1743.
 The founded hammer mills here and contributed to the development of Jedovnice.
 They owned the market town until the establishment of an independent municipality in 1848.

 In the first half of the 20th century, Jedovnice became a popular holiday destination.